kwaldenphd/eda-pandas/README.md

 46. Again, because this is an element-wise calculation, the division operation is applied to all rows in the data frame.

 47. Python's other mathematical (`+`, `-`, `*`, `/`) and logical (`<`, `>`, `=`, etc.) all work element-wise.

+<blockquote>Q2: Describe element-wise calculation in your own words.</blockquote>

+<blockquote>Q3: Using the air quality data or another dataset, write code that generates a new column based on an existing column(s).
+Include code + comments.</blockquote>

 # Manipulating and Reshaping Data